The Push for Rainbow Talent in Global Mobility – Part 3

 4 – Give More Visibility to Role Models

-Women and other Rainbow Talent are not even considered for global assignments or where management assumes women to be less interested.
+Women and other Rainbow Talent are not considered for global assignments or where management assumes women are less interested.
 Recent research from the RES Forum showed that while 80% of men believe the selection process to be ‘gender neutral,’ only 44% of women agree.
 Women appear to struggle to present themselves as potential candidates and selection procedures appear to be biased against them (FIDI, 2018)

 5 – Use More Gender-Inclusive Language

 Too often, Global Mobility policies still refer to their globally mobile workforce with masculine pronouns.
 And quite logically, the consequence is that they would make you assume that “trailing” Spouses should be female.
 Well, it’s 2021, and this is not the case anymore.
-If you want to make your program more inclusive, start by addressing your talent differently.
-The UN has recently published new guidelines that will definitely be useful when updating your policies too.
+To make your program more inclusive, start by addressing your talent differently.
+The UN has recently published new guidelines that will also be useful when updating your policies.

 6 – Foster a Supportive and Inclusive Culture

-Your company must move away from the restrictive gender stigmas of the past if you wish to unlock your full global workforce potential.
-Your ultimate challenge is to create a culture where all your employees are on board with diversity and recognize its value.
+If your company wishes to unlock its full global workforce potential, it must move away from the restrictive gender stigmas of the past.
+Your ultimate challenge is to create a culture where all employees are on board with diversity and recognize its value.